 Set of formulae prepared by Robert Patterson of Philadelphia for Lewis to use in determining geographical locations by astronomical observation.
 Also includes a “sketch given us by Yallept, the principal chief of the Wollah-wollah nation,” and a drawing, probably by Lewis.
 Microfilm copy available for loan.

-To his wife from Nevada City, CA, Nov.
-30, 1850.
-Description of a trip to California during the Gold Rush.
-Explanation of the process of "washing out" gold.
-Health, weather, and living conditions.
+The papers contain a letter to his wife from Nevada City, California, on November 30, 1850, describing a trip to California during the Gold Rush.
+Includes an explanation of the process of "washing out" gold and describes health, weather, and living conditions.

 Lobenstine, William C. (1831- ), Diary, 1852-1858, (C0525)